Updated: May 15

 The word "Sashimi" written in Japanese as ”刺身” literary means "Sliced Meat."

-Fish Sashimi is the most popular type of Sashimi, however, there are some vegetable and meat (beef, poultry) Sashimi in Japan.
+Fish Sashimi is the most popular type of Sashimi, however, there are some vegetables and meat (beef, poultry) Sashimi in Japan.

 Many people around the world consume "raw meat" including Eskimos (Whale) and Native Americans (Buffalo).
 The question is "When and where did humans start eating raw meat?"